Clint Borgen - Best Travel Quotes - Authentic Traveling

 I don’t mean to have a negative tone—for me, this experience was far from that.
 Rather, I felt as though I finally understood how things were.
 And with that came the power to make a difference.
 See things as they are, not worse than they are.
 Since returning to the States, I’ve made a concerted effort to give back to those in my community who are less fortunate.
 In particular, I’ve made a commitment to mentoring local youths.

 During the holiday season it can be easy to think first and foremost about ourselves—what did we get for Christmas, what is our New Year’s resolution—but we should never forget to give back to those around us.
-Thank you travel for reminding me of this.
+Thank you for reminding me of this.
 It’s a lesson I won’t soon forget.

 *My intention is not to single out Macedonia here.
 In fact, the government guarantees political representation for the Roma people—they even have their own politicians—which is more than they have in many other countries.